Ringwood, Hampshire: Economy

 Ringwood has a weekly market in the traditional market place.
-A cattle market ran until 1989 in the Furlong, which is now home to a Waitrose supermarket, coffee shops and fashion outlets.
+A cattle market ran until 29 June 1988 in the Furlong, which is now home to a Waitrose supermarket, coffee shops and fashion outlets.
 Ringwood was noted as the second most expensive market town in England in July 2008 with average property prices of over £380,000.

 Ringwood was the home of the Ringwood Brewery, which produced a variety of cask ales and ran five pubs in the local area, such as the Inn on the Furlong in Ringwood.
 Ringwood Brewery also produced a variety of wines.
 It was closed in December 2023, but remains a brand name of Carlsberg Marston's Brewing Company (CMBC).

 Politics

 Ringwood is within the New Forest West parliamentary constituency.
-The current Member of Parliament (MP) is Sir Desmond Swayne who represents the Conservative Party.
+The current member of Parliament (MP) is Sir Desmond Swayne who represents the Conservative Party.
 Ringwood is represented by one councillor on Hampshire County Council and six councillors on New Forest District Council (although four of these are shared with neighbouring areas).
 Currently Ringwood's county councillor is Conservative, and the district councillors feature three Conservative, one Labour, one Green and one independent.

-Ringwood Town Council was formed in 1974 and serves an estimated 14,000 people.
-The town is divided into three wards.
+Ringwood Town Council was formed in 1974.
+The parish is divided into three wards.
+Since 2000, the leader of Ringwood Town Council has been known as the mayor.
+Until this point, despite a failed previous attempt to introduce a mayor in 1987, the leader was known as the chairman.
 The councillors elect a mayor every two years who is also the chairman of the council.
-The current mayor of Ringwood is Gareth Deboos.
+The current mayor of Ringwood is Rae Frederick.
 The council, which is elected every four years, has 14 councillors: six Independent, four Labour, three Conservative and one Liberal Democrat.
 Ringwood Town Council provide a variety of services and amenities for the town, including allotments, the cemetery, recreation grounds some public open spaces, the running of events, and a youth service.
 The council is based in the Ringwood Gateway building on The Furlong in the town centre.

 Ringwood was the birthplace of British communist leader and anti-fascist Bill Alexander, who was present at the Battle of Cable Street and commanded the British Battalion near the end of the Spanish Civil War.

+Demographics

+At the 2021 census, Ringwood civil parish had a population of 14,618 people in 6,296 households.
+The Office for National Statistics also define a contiguous Ringwood 'built-up area', which excludes rural parts of the parish and outlying hamlets, but includes parts of Blashford; this had a population of 12,785 in 2021.